Corona Tools Pruners and Shears Buying Guide

 All of the tools we currently carry and mentioned in this guide come from Corona Tools.
 They have a tradition of quality that’s not just a slogan, their tools, year after year, live up to their reputation.
 They’ve been manufacturing tools for decades now, going back to 1928 with the introduction of their orange clippers, a tool that changed an entire industry.
 Since that time they have continued to innovate and have kept their commitment.

-Pruners, Shears, Snips and Loppers
+Pruners, Shears, Snips, and Loppers

-There is some overlap between these types of cutting tools; traditionally, shears would be a larger tool (think hedge shears), but these days also include smaller tools usable with one-hand.
+There is some overlap between these types of cutting tools; traditionally, shears would be larger tool (think hedge shears), but these days also include smaller tools usable with one hand.
 Snips, or snippers, are traditionally a smaller tool meant for finer trimming and pruning.
 Loppers are larger, two-handed tools (again, think hedge shears) that are designed for cutting thick or tough (or both!) vegetation and wood.
 Most modern loppers distinguish themselves from shears with smaller cutting blades.
 All of the above tools will be required at times in most home gardens, with pruners, in their many forms, being the most common.

-With all that noted, these categories are not set in stone, you’ll find smaller shears and larger pruners are fairly common, but in general the categories above apply.
+With all that noted, these categories are not set in stone, you’ll find smaller shears and larger pruners are fairly common, but in general, the categories above apply.

 Bypass Pruners and Anvil Pruners

 While both types are common, hobby and DIY gardeners will be most familiar with the bypass pruner.
-Each type is efficient at their intended task, with anvil pruners typically being used to cut tough, dead and woody vegetation.
+Each type is efficient at its intended task, with anvil pruners typically being used to cut tough, dead and woody vegetation.
 Bypass pruners, by contrast, are best used on softer tissues, such as living plants.

-An anvil pruner works like a knife on a cutting board; the sharpened blade on an anvil pruner closes down on to the flat surface on the opposite side.
+An anvil pruner works like a knife on a cutting board; the sharpened blade on an anvil pruner closes down onto the flat surface on the opposite side.
 A bypass pruner works similarly to scissors, with the sharpened blade sweeping past the blade (sharpened or unsharpened) on the opposite side.

-A third type of pruner, called a ratchet, is essentially an anvil pruner that can be ratcheted to work in stages.
+A third type of pruner called a ratchet, is essentially an anvil pruner that can be ratcheted to work in stages.
 This feature will be most often found on loppers.

 Hand Size